hansifer/originEvents.js/README.md

 // return a default-initialized originEvents context object var originEvents = window.originEventsInit();

-// return an originEvents context object that can only emit events to other same-origin tabs/iframes/popups var originEvents = window.originEventsInit(false);
+// return an originEvents context object that can emit events
+// only to OTHER same-origin tabs/iframes/popups
+var originEvents = window.originEventsInit(false);
 ```
 ###on (```string``` *eventType*, ```function``` *handler* [, ```string``` *scope*])